Riley-Py/UWaterloo-Work/MSE 261/Time Value of Money.md

 ### Compound with Different Sub Periods
 - Each subperiod rate gets smaller $r\over m$, but each time it's applied, the new interest is included as the bas for the next calculation

+### Time Value of Money Across Generations
+- Money does not equ